Yandex Cloud

 pip install openai

-3. Create a test_model.py script with the following contents:
+3. Create a script named test_model.py with this code:

 import openai